macroflight/psxhacks/README.md

 is currently done on VKB Gladiator joystick, VKB STECS throttle, MFG pedals and Thrustmaster Boeing yoke.
 Also tested with Bravo throttle, Thrustmaster Airbus joystick, etc.

-### frankenrouter.py

-A PSX router/broker.
-As of version 0.2, it can handle all addons in my sim except BACARS (which I can then run locally on the computer that hosts the PSX main server).

-Maturity: low, but I have completed a full flight using all my addons (except BACARS) and extra PSX instances connected through the router.

 #### Current features: